-- 132. We note that transportation and mobility are central to sustainable development.
-Sustainable transportation can enhance economic growth as well as improving accessibility.
+132. We note that transportation and mobility are central to sustainable development.
+Sustainable transportation can enhance economic growth and improve accessibility.
 Sustainable transport achieves better integration of the economy while respecting the environment.
-We recognize the importance of the efficient movement of people and goods, and access to environmentally sound, safe and affordable transportation as a means to improve social equity, health, resilience of cities, urban-rural linkages and productivity of rural areas.
-In this regard, we take into account road safety as a part of our efforts to achieve sustainable development. - 133.
-We support the development of sustainable transport systems, including energy efficient multi-modal transport systems, notably public mass transportation systems, clean fuels and vehicles, as well as improved transportation systems in rural areas.
-We recognize the need to promote an integrated approach to policy-making at the national, regional and local levels for transport services and systems to promote sustainable development.
+We recognize the importance of the efficient movement of people and goods and access to environmentally sound, safe and affordable transportation as a means to improve social equity, health, resilience of cities, urban-rural linkages and productivity of rural areas.
+In this regard, we take into account road safety as part of our efforts to achieve sustainable development.

+133. We support the development of sustainable transport systems, including energy-efficient multimodal transport systems, notably public mass transportation systems, clean fuels and vehicles, as well as improved transportation systems in rural areas.
+We recognize the need to promote an integrated approach to policymaking at the national, regional and local levels for transport services and systems to promote sustainable development.
 We also recognize that the special development needs of landlocked and transit developing countries need to be taken into account while establishing sustainable transit transport systems.
 We acknowledge the need for international support to developing countries in this regard.